xrrhythmsuk/xruk-player/assets/tunes/hedgehog.md

 ## Background

-**Name:** A hedgehog is a medium-sized spiky mammal. *(More info needed about why the name.)*
+**Name:** A hedgehog is a medium-sized spiky mammal.
+The name might originally reflect this simpler tune being good for ‘spiky’ (nowadays called ‘spicy’) actions.

 **Musical background:** Reportedly the first Barking Bateria tune that doesn’t go back to the London School of Samba. *(More info needed.)*

 **Sign:** The sign depicts the spikes of a hedgehog

 **History:** Part of the first set of tunes taken from Barking Bateria in 2000.
-Not very popular with many RoR bands, who tend to play the similar Ragga instead.
+Not very popular with many RoR bands, who tend to play Ragga instead.

 The first two general breaks listed below are the two breaks that RoR Hedgehog has.